antoinet/swiss-bugbounty-programs/README.md

 This website is an attempt to list open bug bounty and coordinated vulnerability disclosure programs in Switzerland.
 Feel free to contribute by submitting PRs.

+This listing is best viewed on [github pages](https://antoinet.github.io/swiss-bugbounty-programs/).

 ## Bug Bounty Program
 Company / Org | Visibility    | Scope        | CH Legal Safe Harbor | Notes / Comments
 ------------- | ------------- | ------------ | -------------------- | ----------------